acushlakoncept/conference-page/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/9dfe44d9-6bf9-4cd1-84f0-47825b00fcff/deploy-status)](https://app.netlify.com/sites/defconuyo/deploys)

+> This project is my HTML & CSS Capstone Project in Microverse.

-This project is a complete design on the DEF CON Uyo Conference page (Fictional).
+The project is a complete design on the DEF CON Uyo Conference page (Fictional).
 A design prototype from Cindy Shin [CC Global Summit 2015](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015).

 Complete design of the index, about and ticket page designed using Grid, Flexbox, and Position alongside with other CSS concepts.